abdul-abdi/karibu/ARCHITECTURE.md

    - Compilation artifacts are generated (bytecode, ABI)

 2. **Contract Deployment**:
-   - Bytecode is deployed to Hedera Testnet
+   - Bytecode is deployed to a supported Testnet
    - Transaction receipt is processed
    - Contract address is returned and stored